typefly/TypeFly/README.md

 ## 4. Setup Vision Encoder
 ### Local Service
-TypeFly uses YOLOv8 to generate the scene description.
+TypeFly uses YOLO to generate the scene description.
 We provide a scalable implementation of the http yolo service.
 Enter this to run the service directly on your machine.
 ```bash
 cd typefly/proto && bash generate.sh
 python -m typefly.serving